 What do learners need to learn?
 Skills The difference between base and derived units.
-MC4 The units applicable to different properties.
+MC4.
+The units applicable to different properties.
 How to convert between SI units and comparable imperial units.
-How to convert between different multiples and submultiples. new to convert between different manples and submanples.
+How to convert between different multiples and submultiples.

 5.2 Vector and coordinate measuring systems.